kate-orlova/taxonomy-in-sitecore/README.md

      - Programming Language Type
      - Programming Classification

+_Content template TBC_

 _Taxonomy tags TBC_

+## Flexible settings
+Taxonomy field name can be specified in a config file.
+There is a _TaxonomyField_ setting in _..\src\Foundation\TaxonomyInSitecore\App_Config\Include\TaxonomyInSitecore.config_, so that you can easily reference to your custom taxonomy field.

 ## Taxonomy Profiles
 Continuing the programming topic, **Sitecore Profiles**, presented in the module, are aligned with the Programming Classifications and implemented on the example of the next IT Professionals: